wisaaco/Clusters/README.md

   - SQOOP
 - A2.
 Apache Ambari
 - A3.
 Cloudera sobre docker
+  - HUE
+  - IMPALA
+  - HIVE
 - A4.
-Apache SPARK y Scala
+Apache SPARK
+   - Scala
 - A5.
 Cluster de Apache Spark
 - A6.
 Apache Zeppelin